Find out UK Universities Minister’s Latest Announcement about Student Fees, Support and Visa for EU Students After Brexit

 After 5 years in the UK, EU citizens with pre-settled status are eligible for settled status and therefore, have the right for permanent residence in the UK and can also apply for British citizenship.

 EU citizens arriving in the UK after 31 December 2020, who applied for a student visa, can live in the UK until the end of their studies.
-If willing to remain in the country, these will need to apply for the graduate route, which will enable graduates to extend their visa for longer.
+If wishing to remain in the country, they will need to apply for the graduate route, which will enable graduates to extend their visas.

-As confirmed by the latest announcement, the Brexit will have several implications for EU and EEA students.
+As confirmed by the latest announcement, Brexit will have several implications for EU and EEA students.

 On one hand, there won’t be particular changes for those living in the UK before the end of the Brexit transition period if applying for pre-settled status.